-Convert a PDF File Into an Editable Word Document
+Convert a PDF File Natively in Microsoft Word

-You can convert a PDF (Portable Document Format) file to an editable Word document natively.
-If you have Microsoft Word 2013 or a later version, you can convert a PDF to Word with a couple of clicks.
-You don’t need Adobe Acrobat or a third party program using this method.
+You can convert a PDF to Word natively in Microsoft Word for free.
+You don't need to download or use any third party programs (like Adobe Acrobat Pro).
+If you have Microsoft Word 2013 or a later version, you can convert a PDF (portable document format) file to Word with a couple of clicks and edit the PDF in Word.

 Recommended article: How to Keep Text Together in Microsoft Word